|

 occur while connecting and a LinkException will be thrown. base

 should also belong to the list.
-If base==null
+If base==null, the chain is

 attached to the beginning of the list.
 This method does not change the number

-- maximum number of ListItems to be inserted.
+end!=null)count - maximum number of ListItems to be inserted.
 If

-, the whole interval is inserted from
+count<0, the whole interval is inserted from

-) or to the
+start to end (if end!=null) or to the

-should also belong
+base should also belong

-, the chain is attached to the
+to the list.
+If base==null, the chain is attached to the

 beginning of the list.
 This method does not change the number of elements in

-and ending with
+start and ending with

-) from the list.
+steps (if count>0) from the list.
 The number of actually cut

-- maximum number of ListItems to be cut away, if
+away ListItems is returned.start - first ListItem to be cut awayend - last ListItem to be cut awaycount - maximum number of ListItems to be cut away, if

 >0

-protected int remove(ListItem start, ListItem end, int count)
+protected int remove(ListItem start,

-and ending with
+start and ending with

->0) from the list.
+count>0) from the list.
 If references to the removed ListItems exist, these ListItems still contain their data, but are no

-- maximum number of ListItems to be removed, if
+longer connected.start - first ListItem to be removedend - last ListItem to be removedcount - maximum number of ListItems to be removed, if

 >0

-protected int unconnect(ListItem start, ListItem end, int count)
+protected int unconnect(ListItem start,

-and ending with
+start and ending with

->0, from the list.
-This does not
+count>0, from the list.
+This does not change the

-- maximum number of ListItems to be unconnected, if
+number of the list elements.start - first ListItem to be unconnectedend - last ListItem to be unconnectedcount - maximum number of ListItems to be unconnected, if

-protected void clear()
+>0protected void clear()

 ListItem